akshatkedia/the-designery/_slides/house-of-sohn-prints-for-textiles.markdown

 work: House Of Sohn
 ---

-Prints developed for House of Sohn & Launched at Lakme Fashion Week SS-16.
+Prints developed for House of Sohn &<br>Launched at Lakme Fashion Week SS-16.